Key points

-- The article provides a nine-step guide to stop a nosebleed, including staying calm, leaning forward, using a medicated nasal spray, and taking it easy after the bleeding stops.
+- Techniques to stop a nosebleed include staying calm, leaning forward, staying upright, using a medicated nasal spray, and pinching the nostrils closed.

-- Preventative measures for future nosebleeds include keeping the nose moist, avoiding nose picking, using a humidifier, and following instructions for nasal decongestants.
+- Prevention methods include keeping the nose moist, avoiding nose picking, and using a humidifier.

 - Nosebleeds are slightly more common in children between 2 and 10 years, elderly adults, pregnant women, people on blood-thinning medications, and those with blood clotting disorders.